 Today is a public holiday both in Greece and Cyprus and in every corner of Greece there will be celebrations with parades.

-Yesterday my husband and I went to the city centre where you can see some pictures and follow our stroll from Vassilisis Sophias Street, all way through Hermou Street, the most commercial road of Athens with all the shops towards Monastiraki and finally sitting at a Mezedopoleio (selling mezedes) called Dioskouri, near Thisseio.
+Yesterday my husband and I went to the city centre where you can see some pictures and follow our stroll from Syntagma Square, through Hermou Street, the most commercial road of Athens with all the shops, to Monastiraki and finally sitting at a Mezedopoleio (selling mezedes) called Dioskouri, near Thisseio.

 The weather was great and the streets were packed with tourists all over the world.
 The coffee shops and tavernas were full as it was lunch time when we arrived there.